United flight's engine catches fire after Denver takeoff, returns to airport safely

 "America's reputation for excellent air safety is not something that just happened," Buttigieg told MSNBC.
 "It happened because of close regulation of understanding whenever an incident happens, why it happens and ensuring that we have the highest standards in this country."

-KUSA acquired a video that shows passengers cheering as the plane safely lands at Denver International Airport.
+Denver's KUSA-TV acquired a video that shows passengers cheering as the plane safely lands at Denver International Airport.

 Colorado resident Clare Armstrong told Fox News she was at the Broomfield Commons Dog Park when she heard a loud boom in the sky and saw debris start falling in the area.